Investigating LLM Capabilities on Long Context Comprehension for Medical Question Answering: Introduction

-To date most EHR-based benchmarks involve tasks that only require single-document contexts \citep{Pampari2018emrQAAL, Yue2020CliniQG4QAGD}.
-In practice, there is no guarantee that the necessary information (e.g. to perform a diagnosis) can be found in a single document known a priori; what is needed is comprehension and reasoning over largely noisy and at best complimentary records.
-EHR-Note-QA \citep{Kweon2024EHRNoteQAAL} is the first to include questions requiring information across records including both multiple-choice (MC) and open-ended questions.
-There is limited work on the effect of long-range dependencies within biomedical machine reading comprehension (MRC) \cite{Vatsal2024CanGR} and this tends to focus on shorter texts ($\sim$1.5-4K tokens) and biomedical articles and span-based QA rather than complex EHRs.
-Work that addresses MRC in other domains has utilised methods such as vector compression \citep{chevalier2023adapting}, memory-based models \citep{xiao2024infllm} and context window chunking or sliding \citep{xiao2023efficient,han2023lm} to process long context.
+Moreover, most EHR-based benchmarks consider single-document contexts \citep{Pampari2018emrQAAL, Yue2020CliniQG4QAGD}, while in practice there is no guarantee that the necessary information will be included within a specific patient document.
+Reasoning over multiple long, temporally-dependent documents further poses questions around long-context (LC) limitations and evidence positioning sensitivity \citep{liu2023lost, xiao2023efficient}, also observed in medically focused studies \citep{Adams2024LongHealthAQ}.
+Work on the effect of long-range dependencies within medical machine reading comprehension (MRC) is limited \cite{Vatsal2024CanGR}, focusing on shorter texts ($\sim$1.5-4K tokens) and span-based QA rather than complex EHRs.
+Work on LC medical QA involves either synthetic data, is MCQA-based and still relatively short (up to 6k)~\citep{Adams2024LongHealthAQ}), or small in sample size and not human-validated \citep{fan2024medodyssey}.
+We address this gap by investigating LLM capabilities to answer questions given longitudinal patient-centric EHRs, where QA pairs are human-validated.

-Retrieval Augmented Generation (RAG) \citep{lewis2021rag} forms a cost efficient alternative that mitigates risks around information loss or utilizing outdated or incomplete knowledge by selecting relevant context on demand rather than trying to process the entire context.
-What is preferable is subject to debate, with each showing benefits on different tasks and settings~\citep{li2024long}: RAG has been reported to enhance LLM performance compared to long-context prompt compression for QA \citep{zhang2024marathon} outperforming SOTA LLMs for both 32K and 128K benchmarks \citep{xu2024chatqa, Bai2024LongBenchVT}.
+While recent LLM releases push the frontiers of context size, performance does not scale with increased context \citep{levy2024same, modarressi2025nolima}.
+Retrieval Augmented Generation (RAG) \citep{lewis2021rag} often forms a cost efficient alternative by selecting relevant context on demand.
+Whether LC or RAG is preferable is subject to debate, with each showing benefits for different tasks and settings~\citep{li2024long}.
+RAG has been reported to enhance LLM performance compared to LC prompt compression for QA \citep{zhang2024marathon}, outperforming SOTA LLMs on both 32K and 128K benchmarks \citep{xu2024chatqa, Bai2024LongBenchVT}.
 By contrast, others showed that RAG performance peaks at 32K context length for large LLMs \citep{leng2024long}.
+While work on medical QA reports promising gains when retrieval is carefully designed \citep{xiong2024benchmarking}, LC vs RAG superiority in long-form medical QA remains an open question.